-These different categories of transformers provide different advantages and disadvantages, depending on the intended scenario.
-Encoder-only transformers, such as BERT [19], specialize in contextual encoding, often named base models.
+These different categories of transformers provide different advantages and disadvantages, depending on the in-tended scenario.
+Encoder-only transformers, such as BERT [19], specialise in contextual encoding, often named base models.
 They use context to encode input sentences and represent them as machine-interpretable representations, such as vector representations.
 Decoder-only systems are complementary to the encoder-only paradigm, but structurally different [55].
-A decoder-only system decodes the input data directly, without being transformed into a higher, more abstract representation to the desired representation (text, images, or otherwise).
-Examples of this are generative models from the GPT family [8].
+A decoder-only system decodes the input data directly, without being transformed into a higher and more abstract representation to the desired representation (text, images, or otherwise).
+Exam-ples of this are generative models from the GPT family [8].
 Decoder-only architectures can be further divided into causal decoder architectures and prefix decoder architectures.
 Causal decoder architectures, such as GPT [8, 67] and BLOOMZ [59], use only unidirectional attention to the input sequence by using a specific mask.
-Prefix decoder architectures, such as PaLM [12], use bidirectional attention for tokens in the prefix while maintaining unidirectional attention to generate subsequent tokens.
+Prefix decoder ar-chitectures, such as PaLM [12], use bidirectional attention for tokens in the prefix while maintaining unidirectional attention to generate subsequent tokens.

-Despite the many impressive achievements and capabilities of many LLMs, however, a large variety of challenges of purely statistical LLM remain [38].
-This includes not only substantial costs for training [76] and inference [72], but also the infamous phenomenon of hallucination - situations where a trained LLM generates outputs presented as plausible or authoritative information that are factually incorrect, nonsensical, or unfaithful to the input or context [34].
-In general this phenomenon is attributed to a lack of training data for certain outputs, often indicating a lack of domain-specific knowledge [113].
-While this may in part be corrected by retrieval-augmented generation (RAG) [25] and fine-tuning [108], they introduce novel challenges by themselves; fine-tuning, for example, may well raise significant additional training costs.
-Moreover, both hallucinations and lack of domain-specific knowledge are often hard to identify or contextualize due to the inherent lack of explainability and interpretability of LLMs [63, 112].
+Despite the many impressive achievements and capabilities of many LLMs, a wide variety of challenges remain for purely statistical LLMs [38].
+This includes not only substantial costs for training [76] and inference [72], but also the infamous phenomenon of hallucination: situations where a trained LLM generates outputs presented as plausible or authoritative information that are factually incorrect, nonsensical, or unfaithful to the input or context [34].
+In general, this phenomenon is attributed to the lack of training data for certain outputs, often indicating a lack of domain-specific knowledge [112].
+While this may in part be corrected by retrieval-augmented generation (RAG) [25] and fine-tuning [107], they introduce novel challenges by themselves; fine-tuning, for example, may well raise significant additional training costs and may lead to catastrophic forgetting.
+A challenge in using RAG is that the performance is highly dependent on the quality and accuracy of the information retrieved.
+Moreover, both hallucinations and lack of domain-specific knowledge are often hard to identify or contextualize due to the inherent lack of explainability and interpretability of LLMs [63, 111].
 It is therefore fair to state that current LLM-based systems and applications lack a sufficient degree of trustworthiness [32, 47], rendering them unusable where reliable output is essential (e.g., in scientific discovery [75]).

 In response to these challenges, a variety of novel neuro-symbolic approaches to LLM-based AI systems have recently emerged [29, 94].
-Due to the quantity and diversity of emerging generative techniques, however, it becomes more and more challenging to keep track of the ever-growing variety of models with different LLM architectures and capabilities [14].
-This becomes even more challenging with the growing diversity in combining LLMs with symbolic AI techniques using different strategies on different architectural levels and training stages [2, 18].
-A practical solution to tackle the issue of analyzing and understanding these approaches in a systematic way is to apply a high-level conceptual framework to discuss, compare, configure, and combine different models.
-Such a framework is provided by the Boxology introduced by [86] in 2019.
-It was extended in 2021 [84] by providing a taxonomically organised vocabulary to describe both processes and data structures used in hybrid systems, the Boxology represents a flexible and widely applicable framework for representing AI design patterns.
+Due to the quantity and diversity of emerging generative techniques, it becomes in-creasingly challenging to keep track of the ever-growing variety of models with different LLM architectures and capabilities [14].
+This becomes even more challenging with the growing diversity in combining LLMs with sym-bolic AI techniques using different strategies on different architectural levels and training stages [2, 18].
+A practical solution to tackle the issue of analysing and understanding these approaches in a systematic way is to apply a high-level conceptual framework to discuss, compare, configure, and combine different models.
+Such a framework is provided by the Boxology, introduced by van Harmelen and ten Teije [86] in 2019.
+The Boxology was extended in 2021 [84] by providing a taxonomically organised vocabulary to describe both processes and data structures used in hybrid systems.
+The Boxology represents a flexible and widely applicable framework for representing AI design patterns.